 How to Store and Reheat Pancakes

 - You can choose to store your leftover pancakes in the fridge or the freezer.

 - If you’re storing them in the fridge, allow them to cool completely and then place them in an airtight storage bag.
 They will last in your fridge for about a week and you can reheat them in your oven.

 - Sometimes, I make an entire batch of pancakes to keep in my freezer for quick and easy weekday breakfasts.
 Again, I’ll let them cool and then I’ll add them to an airtight freezer safe bag.
 I’ll separate each with a layer of parchment paper so that they don’t stick and I can pull out exactly how many I want to reheat at a time.
 Then, I simply reheat them in my toaster.

 These Almond Flour Lemon Poppy Seed Pancakes are so easy to make!
 All you need is a blender and a griddle.
 They’re packed with flavor, moist and fluffy.
 The perfect low-carb and Keto friendly pancake.

-Set batter aside for a couple minutes.
+Set batter aside for 3 to 4 minutes.

 Heat up a griddle pan over medium heat.

 For each pancake, pour a ¼ cup of batter onto the heated griddle pan; cook until bubbles start to form on top.